In the last two weeks, we have seen an increase in reported successful password guessing and social engineering attacks.

 If you get an unusual request from your CEO or your boss to execute a wire or to provide important and confidential information via email, you can always call them or text to confirm the request.
 Set-up an internal policy to verify by phone, or text, or do wire transfers by dual custody before any critical information or wire transfers are to be sent out to anyone.

 When in doubt, you can always call us directly at 760-752-8309, and we can help you determine if the email is a fraud.
-Remember, when in doubt, it is better to delete than to click.
+Remember, it is better to delete than to click.